2022 Yeysk Su-34 crash

 On the evening of 17 October 2022, a Su-34 military aircraft crashed into an apartment building in Yeysk, Krasnodar Krai, Russia.

 A large fireball was visible upon impact, causing a fire in the nine-story building, killing 15 people.

 Background

 The disaster occurred against the backdrop of the 2022 Russian invasion of Ukraine.
-Su-34 aircraft were used by Russia in the war with Ukraine.
+Sukhoi Su-34 aircraft had been used extensively by Russia during the war.
 At the same time, journalists noted that the city of Yeysk is located close to Ukraine: 60 km from Mariupol, and 200 km to Bakhmut.
 However, there was no information in open sources about the use of bombers from the air base in Yeysk.

 At the same time, the 859th Center for Combat Use and Retraining of the Flight Personnel of the Naval Aviation of the Navy is located in Yeysk.
 However, journalists noted that the Su-34 is not in service with the Russian Navy and that it was not previously reported in open sources that it was used to train pilots of naval aviation.
 But journalists noted that the training complex in Yeysk was also used to train other military pilots.